 Powerful, durable, and well-respected among professionals.
-Rugged motor delivers exceptional performance.
-Great for buzz and military-style cuts.
+The rugged motor delivers exceptional performance.
+Great for buzz-style cuts.

-Somewhat bulky and awkward; could be more challenging for users with smaller hands.
+Somewhat bulky; could be challenging for some users to handle.

 Clipper has a powerful motor with a convenient thumb-control switch.
-Blade is adjustable for custom trim.
 Delivers 14,000 strokes per minute for salon-quality results.

 From the professional line by Wahl.
 Reliably sharp blades are easy to adjust and produce expert-looking results.
 Great for use on the scalp and for fading and tapering.

 Some customers gripe about clippers that arrived looking scuffed and used.
-Includes just 3 comb guards.
+Includes just three comb guards.

-The professional level clippers often come with a variety of combs and keys to get the right cut, but if you are looking for simpler trims and touch-ups, simpler versions are available.
-Rechargeable battery-operated clippers that are cordless are generally easier to use, especially for smaller jobs and if you are using them on yourself.
-We looked at a variety of tools across the board, looking at versatility as well as how well the product worked for its intended use.
+The professional-level clippers often come with a variety of combs and keys to get the right cut, but if you are looking for simple trims and touch-ups, simpler versions are available.
+Rechargeable, battery-operated clippers that are cordless are generally easier to use, especially for smaller jobs and when using them on yourself.

 Rotary motor hair clippers are light, powerful, durable, and quiet.
 While on the pricey side, they are favored by professionals for their versatility and because they can be used all day without overheating.